zarith-website/INFO3305_KOPICAT/README.md

 - Compiling the final project report, including system documentation and user manuals.
 - Preparing the presentation slides for the project defense.
 - Final submission of the source code and documentation.

+## 7. Gantt Chart

+## 8. Significance of the Project
+The project will benefit instructors by reducing the paperwork and saving time, administrators by providing centralized and easily accessible data, and institutions by improving data accuracy and enabling performance tracking.
+Overall, SAMS will enhance efficiency, reliability and scalability in attendance management.

+## 8. Summary
+In summary, SAMS is a Laravel-based web application that aims to improve the way attendance is recorded and managed in educational institutions.
+It addresses the inefficiencies of manual tracking and provides a scalable, secure and user-friendly solution that benefits instructors, administrators and institutions.

+## 9. References
+Zuanuwar, S. H. binti M. (2020).
+THE INFLUENCE STUDENT ATTENDANCE MANAGEMENT SYSTEM ON ACADEMIC PERFORMANCE.
+Journal of Social Transformation and Education, 1(1), 26–62. https://doi.org/10.54480/jste.v1i1.3

 ## 5. Database Design (ERD)